Southern resident orcas: Recent births and deaths

 In September 2020, J57 Phoenix was first seen traveling with J35 Tahlequah and is her second calf.
-His gender was determined as male a short time later.
+His sex was determined as male a short time later.
 On September 24, 2020, J58 Crescent's birth was observed and she was confirmed as the second calf of J41 Eclipse by the Center for Whale Research the next day.
-Her gender was later confirmed as female by the Center for Whale Research.
+Her sex was later confirmed as female by the Center for Whale Research.